 Rest is as important as physical activity for general health.
 Identify periods during the day when you can be passive, without stimulation, doing nothing, and make time for them.
 Consider the following when planning rest into your schedule:

 - Try to get into the habit of napping: ten to twenty minutes in the afternoon, preferably lying down in a darkened room.
-You could also find a parking lot to recline your seat, apply an eye mask and grab a quick recharge for the rest of the day.
+You could also find a parking lot to recline your seat, apply an eye mask and grab a quick recharge to take on the rest of the day.

 - Spend some time outdoors as often as you can to get exposure to bright, natural light.
 If you are concerned about harmful effects of solar radiation, do it before ten in the morning or after three in the afternoon or use sunscreen during the hours in between.